bezilule/terraform-beginner-bootcamp-2023/README.md

 [AWS CLI Env Vars](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

-We cam check if our AWS credentials is configured correctly by running the following AWS CLI command:
+We can check if our AWS credentials are configured correctly by running the following AWS CLI command:

 ```sh
 aws sts get-caller-identity
 ```

-If is is succesfull you should see a json payload return that looks like this:
+If it is successful you should see a JSON payload return that looks like this:

 ```json
 {       "UserId": "BIJA8LBVC6NWKCJESQ7F4",